rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 ### Rancher Dashboard

-After enabling cluster monitoring to one of your clusters, you can view the data it collects from the Rancher's Dashboard.
+After enabling cluster monitoring to one of your clusters, you can view the data it collects from the Rancher Dashboard.

 >**Note:** The Rancher Dashboard only displays Prometheus analytics for the cluster, not individual projects.
 If you want to view analytics for a project, you must [access the project's Grafana instance](#grafana-accessing-for-projects).